 SEAMUS: Right, which is crazy because that’s actually where they spend the most money, [which] is through promoting you.

 MARK: I agree with you.
-I feel like the interviewing process [and] getting the foot-in-the-door [are] kind of hardest [hurdles to overcome].
-That’s just something that you [have] to practice [to] get better at.
-[And] as long as the status quo doesn’t change. people [will] still use the same structure of asking computer science related questions and whatnot.
+I feel like the interviewing process [and] getting the foot-in-the-door [are] kind of [the] hardest [hurdles to overcome].
+That’s just something you [have] to practice [to] get better at.
+As long as the status quo doesn’t change. people [will] use the same structure of asking computer science related questions and whatnot.

 SEAMUS: Right.
 And the reality is too that if you can take the long view, you only have to know that stuff for maybe 2 or 3 weeks out of your life.
 You can stay at a company for [a long time].
 How long have you been at that job?

 MARK: I’ve been [there] for more than 3 years.

 SEAMUS: You could get rusty at this point.
 Or you could be forgiven for being a little rusty.